StarGate01/AmongUs-Mumble/README.md

  - Set `Audio Output -> Positional Audio -> Minimum Distance` to 1.0m (lowest setting)
  - Set `Audio Output -> Positional Audio -> Maximum Distance` to something between 2m and 6m - or even more, according to your preferences
  - Set `Audio Output -> Positional Audio -> Minimum Volume` to 0% (lowest setting)

+Then run the game and observe the output of the console window (if you run the game in full screen, you might want to tab out or switch to windowed mode).
+Ensure that the mumble binary path is correct.
+Mumble should notify when the game connects.

 ## How it works
 This is a DLL sideloading/hijacking proxy (proxies `winhttp.dll`), which hooks the IL2CPP functions in memory (using the Microsoft Detours library) and exposes the game state to Mumble via shared memory.
 Originally, I tried a memory-scanning approach (akin to https://github.com/shlifedev/AmongUsMemory/), but this proved to be way to slow.
 In addition, Mumble is instrumented using RPC commands (for muting and unmuting).